TonyPhipps/notes/pfsense.md

 - Navigate to Firewall > pfBlockerNG > Update
   - Select 'Force' option Reload
   - Click Run

+#### Disable Logging
+Logging has caused me issues with some sites that use HSTS
+- Navigate to Firewall > pfBlockerNG > IP > GeoIP
+- Set Logging for all items to Disabled

 #### Troubleshooting & Log Review